The DeanBeat: Roblox public offering is a vote about the metaverse

 “People will know they have a physical identity and a digital identity,” he said.
 “Just as people that are very facile with books and videos and balancing them, we’re optimistic they will be with the metaverse as well.
 We’re not so dystopian in our vision relative to maybe some science fiction.
 We think people will be able to balance this and use it in a positive way.
 We think it will be an integral part of learning and working.
 Just another tool side by side with video and books and other forms of communication.”

-Amid the pandemic, Baszucki said he has enjoyed seeing experiments on Roblox like concerts and parties that enable people to enjoy each other while socially distanced.
+Amid the pandemic, Baszucki said he has enjoyed seeing experiments in Roblox like concerts and parties that enable people to enjoy each other while socially distanced.

 “We’re hopeful that there are many situations where immersive 3D communication can bring people together, where it’s very difficult when they’re forced to be at a distance,” he said.
 “An example would be our Roblox holiday party, which we did in Roblox with hundreds and hundreds of people.
 And because they were all employees, we were able to do the things we might do at a holiday party.
 I wish we could have been together physically.
 But we did have a nightclub.
 We did have a stage, we did have a bar.”